-If insufficient shots can be determined by the above means, then the highest number of shots recorded by method a, b, or c shall be the official number recorded.
+If insufficient shots can be determined by the above means, then the highest number of shots recorded by method a or b, shall be the official number recorded.
+(Amended 2023)

 Where ever possible, all targets in a Registered Tournament will be measured by one person to ensure consistency of approach.
 If required a second person can check the measured targets with a vernier caliper to ensure no obvious errors occur.